burcakotlu/GLANET/docs/source/tutorial.rst

 -t
 ^^

 This option followed by an integer value sets the number of threads allocated for the GLANET run.
 If the option is not specified, the default value is the 80% of the all processors available in the system.
+If the number of threads specified exceeds the maximum available threads in your system, maximum available threads will be used.

 -l
 ^^